Skip to content

 trace

-Trace a tmux session until every observable target matches a strict stop criterion.
+Trace a tmux session, Herdr workspace, or Agent of Empires session until every observable target matches a strict stop criterion.

 Option Short Description